danilop/semstash/README.md

 semstash mcp
 ```

-For [Claude Desktop](https://claude.ai/download), add to your configuration:
+For MCP-compatible assistants, add to your configuration:

 ```json
 {